IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/national/README.md

 Once started, the services should automatically restart if Docker or the host machine are restarted.

-Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)
+Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/) on the server.

 Deploy the PSS v2 Web Apps.
 Follow the instructions [here](../README.md#2-deploy-pss-insight-v2-web-apps)